cazala/synaptic/docs/testing.md

   automatically reseeds inference when hidden values run away, the grid saturates, or a formed organism collapses.
   A three-stage curriculum indicator shows confidence percentages for seed growth, persistence, and regeneration.
-Damage controls and click-or-drag canvas erasing unlock only after growth and stability qualify.
+Click-or-drag canvas erasing unlocks only after growth and stability qualify; an icon-only reset control remains available without interrupting training.
 A bundled Twemoji picker and local image upload path convert alternate targets into centered 24×24 premultiplied pixel art, then restart training with fresh weights.
   The adjacent smoke page verifies numerical loss descent, varying rollout horizons, and that Automata accepts the exported artifact.